Original Movie Language

 Overviews should be timely.
 Avoid words like "new" or "upcoming."

 It is best to leave the title of the movie out of the overview.
 "A live-action adaptation of..." instead of "Beauty and the Beast is a live-action adaptation of..."

-No copy/paste from IMDb or other websites protected by copyright laws.
+No source (source: moviewebsite.org) or written by credits.
+Please do not copy/paste overviews from IMDb, Fernsehserien or other websites protected by copyright laws.

-Good sources for overviews usually are press releases, press kits or the websites of the producers/distributors.
+Good sources for overviews usually are the official website, press releases, press kits, and the websites of the production companies and distributors.
 However, the text should be edited to conform to our rules.

 If you can't find a good overview, please leave the field blank.
 Do not add text such as "No overview found" and the like to convey that you can't find/add a synopsis.

 Exception: An overview is required to create a new movie or TV show.
 If you can't find a good overview, you can add a dummy text as the overview as long as you delete it right after the item is created.
 Please don't forget to delete the dummy overview.

 Links are not allowed.

 Self-publicity and any suspected wrongdoing will result in a ban.